The subject matter: displacement and the climate crisis

 Subject Matter will match every donation made at DOC NYC, up to $5,000.

 Lowland Kids received a $20,000 grant to reach more audiences and support their impact and outreach efforts.
-TBD received a $20,000 grant to support their TBD TBD TBD TBD.
+First People’s Conservation Council received a $20,000 grant to provide disaster services to the Jean Charles Choctaw Nation impacted by climate displacement and to establish a Resilience Hub, they’ll share their learnings and methods to a national network to help inform policy and practices.